Oil Rivers / Niger Coast postal stationery

 Unlike the overprinted postage stamps, the use of overprinted postal stationery continued into the period after the change of name of the territory from "Oil Rivers Protectorate" to "Niger Coast Protectorate".

-Note: the numbering system used below was drawn up by the Society for the website, and may not be used without permission.
+Note: the numbering system used below is copyright © GBOS, and may not be used without permission.

 Postcards

-1 Queen Victoria. ½d brown card, overprinted "BRITISH PROTECTORATE OIL RIVERS" in 2 lines below the inscription. die B, 1892. size a.
+NC1 Queen Victoria. ½d brown card, overprinted "BRITISH PROTECTORATE OIL RIVERS" in 2 lines below the inscription.
+1892.

-3 Queen Victoria.
+NC2 Queen Victoria.
 1d red card, overprinted "BRITISH PROTECTORATE OIL RIVERS" in 2 lines, together with three black lines obliterating most of the original inscription.
-1892. size b.
+1892.

 go to postal stationery country list